microsoft/praxxis/getting_started.md

 ```
 to run based on the name or ordinal in the list.

-To open a notebook, praxxis offers a lot of options.
+To open a notebook, praxxis offers a few options.
 ```
 prax o <name or ordinal> html
 prax o <name or ordinal> jupyter